pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 #### Step 1.
 Your First Pulumi Program

 You will learn how to create a new Pulumi program using our Pulumi templates, specifically for GCP with TypeScript.
-Create a new directory called `pulumi-challenge` and run the following inside of it:
+Create a new directory called `pulumi-challenge` and run the following inside of it, following the prompts if requested:

 ```shell
   # set up environment